 Further, if an adjuster was not fairly evaluating the claim, other individuals may join the process of evaluating the damages in the case once a lawsuit has been filed.
 This may result in a fair settlement for the victim’s injuries.

 There is also the possibility that a jury will award an accident victim more than the insurance company offered to pay.

 An experienced Denver personal injury attorney can help accident victims with both routes and advise them accordingly.
 Whether the claim is settled with the insurance company or must go to trial, these attorneys are able to ensure that their clients’ legal rights remain protected throughout the case and that they receive the best results possible.

-If You Have Been Injured, Contact the Law Office of Jennifer Donaldson
+If You Have Been Injured, Contact Donaldson Law, LLC

 Attorney Jennifer Donaldson represents injured clients throughout the Denver area and is experienced in both negotiating with insurance companies and advocating for victims in the courtroom.
 To schedule a free consultation with our firm, contact us at 720-336-2716.